o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/transform-scale.md

 ![\[Scale to fit Y uniformly example.\]](/images/user-guide/game_ui_editor/ui-editor-transform-scale-2.gif)

-## Uniform Scaling While Maintaining Relative Position {#ui-editor-transform-scale-uniform-position}
+## Uniform Scaling While Maintaining Relative Position

 In this example, the **Scale to Device** setting scales the health bar and speed indicator depending on the screen resolution\.
 Anchor settings maintain their positions so that the health bar always appears in the right corner and the speed indicator always appears in the center\.